Quarkus RabbitMQ Client

 Metrics

-Metrics are gathered on a per-client basis and tagged with name=<client-name> of the client.
-The default clients is tagged with name=default and are all prefixed with rabbitmq.
+Metrics are gathered on a per-client basis and tagged with name=<client-id> of the client.
+The default client is tagged with name=default and all metrics are prefixed with rabbitmq.

 Configuration Reference